tommie/at860d-firmware/README.md

 You need a PIC programmer capable of "high voltage" programming to program the device, because the PGC/PGD pins are used as normal I/O.

-Note that while the display may turn on via the programming header (and drawing 70 mA,) the amplifier for the temperature sensor will not work, and the temperature is reported as very high (>600 *C.)
+Note that while the display may turn on via the programming header (and drawing 70 mA,) the amplifier for the temperature sensor will not work, and the temperature is reported as very high (>600 °C.)
 It requires a dual-supply 5 V.
 If you want to experiment without mains voltage on the PCB, the easiest way is to feed the 7.5 V transformer directly (normally attached to CN3.)
 This will also make the zero-cross detector work.

-## Features

-The firmware is not doing exactly what the original does, esp. not the calibration mode.
-Most of the day-to-day is the same.

-* Three presets.
-* Closed-loop temperature control.
-* Keyed setup mode that allows changing temperature and presets.
-* Keyed calibration mode for adjusting temperature readings.
-* Standby mode.
-* Cooldown mode.
-* Self-test on start-up.

-### Missing Features

-* Fahrenheit display

 ## Usage

 ## Normal Mode

 When the cal/set card is not inserted.

+**Note** that normal mode is meant for professional production environments.
+If you don't have a supervisor, you probably always want to run in *set-up mode*.

 * The current temperature and the set airflow is normally displayed.
 * The up/down buttons and knob set the airflow.